 lifestyles in the world and it easy to see why.

-Western Australian Museum: The Western Australian Museum
+Museum (Perth): The Western Australian Museum

 will give you a feel for the history of this area all the way